dsterentyev/ipip-fou-over-http-example/README.md

 - SERVER_IP need to be replaced with chisel server public ip-address
 - Server port 8880 may be changed to any value in range 1024 - 65535
-- Server password I_AM_PASSWORD_REPLACE_ME need to be replaced to random secure sting
+- Server password I_AM_PASSWORD_REPLACE_ME need to be replaced with random secure sting

 ### Server Configuration